May 28, 2018

-Native American tribes in the United States have struggled for years to uphold treaties that protect their rights to fishing, hunting, and preservation of their sacred grounds.
-This work will include poetic renderings of these and other legacies, including the Navajo prayer “Beauty before us, beauty behind us, we walk in beauty; it is finished in beauty.”
+Native American tribes in the U.S. have struggled for years to uphold treaties that protect their rights to fishing, hunting and preservation of their sacred grounds.
+This work includes poetry including Navajo prayer: ‘Beauty before us, beauty behind us, we walk in beauty, it is finished in beauty.’Subscribe